robfatland/ops/vibration/README.md

   * shift + left to set track color
     * drums are green, production tracks are different green; kbd red; bass yellow
   * shift B/N for start/end of loop
+    * Select event and alt + p sets the loop on that precise event and starts playback
   * Move cycle markers: ctrl - left / alt - left (don't go scanning for them!)
+  * alt = draw tool or cut tool based on context (outside / inside event)

+Chord Pad
+* Use monitor button on an Instrument track to hear chords even when track is de-selected

 ## Redshift

 ## Sonreir